-Since the Agency has now been funding projects for over a decade many of [the] projects listed in the plan have received some funding [from] the URA.
+Since the Agency has now been funding projects for over a decade many, of projects listed in the plan have received some funding for the URA.

-As new funding becomes available, the Agency plans to generate a new priority list in June 2022, possibly extending into July.
+As new funding becomes available, the Agency plans to generate a new priority list in June 2023, possibly extending into July.
 Previous discussions came to a consensus to separate the upcoming new project funding with approximately 60% of funding to public projects and 40% to private.